 We have prepared a check-list of some of your entitlements, benefits and services.
 Welfare benefits are available from the Department of Social Protection to families and those people assessed as having a disability.
 There is also the entitlement to health service benefits from the Health Service Executive (HSE).
 The Department of Education has the responsibility for the provision of an appropriate educational service.
 The North-South Middletown Centre offers training and information specific for the autism community.
 Your local authority looks after a number of support services, including housing.

-In terms of independent advice and information, we can refer you to the new web-site published in 2010, Autism Support Ireland by IAA and partners which offers support to families effected by autism.
+In terms of independent advice and information, we can refer you to the Autism Support Ireland website which offers support to families effected by autism.
 This site makes reference to the wealth of information on the Citizens Information web-site.
 Both of these excellent web-sites are well worth studying, and we are combining their advice and information with our own perspective in the check-list below.

 Check-List and Quick links to the above sites: